 In support of the liberal arts and sciences mission of the college and ISU, the Department of Political Science participates in the Foundational Studies Program, the Honors Program, the International Studies Program, the Women’s Studies Program, and Social Science Education.

-The Department of Political Science offers two curricula leading to a bachelor of arts or bachelor of science degree.
-Candidates for either degree must successfully complete the University requirement of a minimum of 120 credits, including Foundational Studies course work, as well as the requirements for the departmental major.
-A minor is not required for either degree.
+The Department of Political Science offers two curricula.
+One leads to a bachelor of arts degree (BA) and the other to a bachelor of science degree (BS).
+Candidates for either degree must successfully complete the University requirement of a minimum of 120 credits.
+This includes Foundational Studies course work, as well as the requirements for the departmental major.
+A minor is not required for either the BA or the BS.

 The department houses the Center for Governmental Services, which renders advisory, consulting, research, and training services to Indiana state and local governmental agencies and their elected and appointed public officials.
 The center also provides research and training facilities for graduate and advanced undergraduate students in political science and public administration, and disseminates information about governmental careers.

 Internships with federal, state, and local government units are available to students through the department.
 For example, each spring the four partisan caucuses of the Indiana General Assembly offer a limited number of paid internships.
 Students may receive up to nine hours of course credit.
 There are no restrictions on applicants’ majors, but caucus representatives prefer juniors, seniors, and graduate students.
 During the legislative session, interns are expected to be in Indianapolis.